đź‘‹ Get the newest job openings at people-first companies straight to your inbox, every Friday.

 How do you maintain flexibility & balance for your team?

 At Alley, talking about balance isn’t enough; we have implemented systems to support different work styles and honor the needs of everyone at the company.
 We expect that Alley team members choose a work schedule that works for them and communicate with their team what that schedule will be so their team can best coordinate with and support them.
-Our time off policy includes, but is not limited to: flexible vacation time with a recommendation of 15 days/year and more whenever you need it, competitive parental leave, mental health leave, a day of service in which team members can select a paid day off to serve their communities or an organization of their choosing, and Covid-specific time off.
-Additionally, we host workshops to discuss strategies for building healthy Slack boundaries, offer a library of mental health resources, and have built many Slack channels for affinity groups across different parental roles, gender identities, and hobbies including fitness, mindfulness, mental health, womxn, and mothers.
+Our time off policy includes, but is not limited to: flexible vacation time with a recommendation of 15 days/year and more whenever you need it, competitive parental leave, mental health leave, a day of service in which team members can select a paid day off to serve their communities or an organization of their choosing.
+Additionally, we host weekly learning lunches, offer a library of mental health resources, and have built many Slack channels for affinity groups for parents, gender identities, and hobbies including fitness, mindfulness, mental health, womxn, and more.

 Remote First Parental Leave Company Retreats Flexible Schedule Office Allowance Unlimited Vacation Mandatory Minimum Vacation